MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### SharePoint Designer

-There will not be a new SharePoint Designer client shipped with this release.
-Microsoft will ensure that SharePoint Designer 2013 will work with SharePoint Server 2019 for the remainder of the client support lifecycle (2026).
-SharePoint Designer 2013 will not be supported beyond that timeframe.
+There won't be a new SharePoint Designer client shipped with this release.
+SharePoint Designer 2013 remains supported for the SharePoint Server 2019 for the remainder of the client support lifecycle (2026).
+SharePoint Designer 2013 won't be supported beyond that timeframe.
 Customers are recommended to explore Visual Studio as a potential alternative to SharePoint Designer.

 ### Stsadm.exe command-line tool